-Sometimes the best approach is to write calls to action is to test out several variations.
+Sometimes the best approach to writing calls to action is to test out several variations.
 When it comes to optimizing the ad, a call to action is one of the easiest to swap out.
 Smart traffic uses artificial intelligence to analyze your visitors

 Where does Call-to-action fit in the PPC marketing campaign?

 The landing page or marketing campaign is the most effective when built around a single conversion goal.